Jahia/jcrestapi/README.md

     "links" : {
-        "self" : "<URI identifying the resource associated with this node>", "type" : "<URI identifying the resource associated with this node's type>", }
+        "self" : "<URI identifying the resource associated with this node>", "type" : "<URI identifying the resource associated with this node's type>", "properties" : "<URI identifying the resource associated with this node's properties>", "mixins" : "<URI identifying the resource associated with this node's mixins>", "children" : "<URI identifying the resource associated with this node's children>", "versions" : "<URI identifying the resource associated with this node's versions>" }

 Note that it should be possible for an API client to only request a subset of the complete structure.
 For example,